Sonika-Prakash/Sonika-Prakash/README.md

 ## I'm a Computer Science and Engineering graduate
 - 📍 I'm from Davangere, Karnataka
-- 🌱 I’m currently working in MapleLabs, and upgrading my skills in Web development
+- 🌱 I’m currently working in VS&Co, and upgrading my skills in Golang and web application development
-- ⚡ Fun fact: I love to sketch, vibe to music and binge watch web series
+- ⚡ Hobbies: I love to sketch, and binge watch web series and Marvel movies

 ---